ccc-certifier-framework/certifier-framework-for-confidential-computing/src/Noteontests.md

 initialize platform policy that is cognizant of the attestation values initialized in sec-snp-simulator.
 This is done in the shell script: sev_policy_script.sh.

+In the test directory, milan1.pem is the ask cert and milan2.pem is the ark cert.
+User openssl x509 to converth them to der cert and put them into milan_ask_cert.der and milan_ark_cert.der, respectively.

 To run the full tests including the sev platform policy tests, use the command:
   ./certifier_tests.exe --policy_file_name=./test_data/policy.bin \
   --policy_key_file_name=./test_data/policy_key_file.bin \